Global19-atlassian-net/iODKbook2/AlgLin/source/introduction_algebraic-structures.rst

-Basic properties of vector spaces are described in Appendix A2. :math:`\\` A vector space over the field :math:`\,R\ ` or :math:`\,C\ ` is a fundamental objects of linear algebra.
+Basic properties of vector spaces are described in Appendix A2. :math:`\\` A vector space over the field :math:`\,R\ ` or :math:`\,C\ ` is a fundamental object of linear algebra.
 However, the computer algebraic system Sage is based on a more general concept of a module over a ring.